-- Take 5! aligns with, and helps foster, the core social and emotional learning competencies identified by CASEL, with a particular focus on the inner skills that all children need to meet SEL behavioral and relational objectives. - The Take 5! approach draws on, and integrates, a broad range of insights and evidence from diverse fields of research, including neuroscience, mental health & wellness, and human development. - The Take 5! approach has its roots in a neuroscience-informed definition of selfregulation: the ability to use my mind to monitor and modify my experiences, including my energy, emotions, thoughts, focus & attention, behaviors, my interactions with others, and engagement in my community. - We propose that self-regulation the learnable capacity to monitor and modify one's experience - is a core capacity for all SEL objectives identified by various players in this growing field of learning and assessment; depending on the program, these objectives are described as self-management, self-awareness, social awareness, responsible decision-making, relationship skills, self-efficacy, growth mindset, grit, conflict resolution, respect for diversity, sense of belonging, cooperation, empathy, self-control and assertiveness. - The Take 5! curriculum encourages young people to see the connections between their inner experience and their outer actions and behaviors, and to learn how they can make more mindful and skillful choices ... even in those challenging moments. - Take 5! can be integrated with other SEL resources, making optimal use of the many wonderful programs and practices already in an educator's SEL toolkit. - Preparing young people to meet the future in their personal lives, and in their lives as engaged citizens requires development of a strong sense of individual identity and self-worth, a sense of purpose, and a sense of agency a belief that I can make a positive difference in my own life, and in the world.
+- Take 5! aligns with, and helps foster, the core social and emotional learning competencies identified by CASEL2, with a particular focus on the inner skills that all children need to meet SEL behavioral and relational objectives. - The Take 5! approach draws on, and integrates, a broad range of insights and evidence from diverse fields of research, including neuroscience, mental health & wellness, and human development.
+In particular, Take 5! is rooted in Dr. Dan Siegel's innovative work with Interpersonal Neurobiology, and in Dr. Marsha Linehan's ground-breaking Dialectical Behavior therapy a rigorously-researched and evidence-based modality that helps to foster mental wellness and resilience. - The Take 5! approach has its roots in a neuroscience-informed definition of self-regulation: the ability to use my mind to monitor and modify my experiences, including my energy, emotions, thoughts, focus & attention, behaviors, my interactions with others, and engagement in my community. - We propose that self-regulation the learnable capacity to monitor and modify one's experience is a core capacity for all SEL objectives identified by various players in this growing field of learning and assessment; depending on the program, these objectives are described as self-management, self-awareness, social awareness, responsible decision-making, relationship skills, self-efficacy, growth mindset, grit, conflict resolution, respect for diversity, sense of belonging, cooperation, empathy, self-control and assertiveness. - The Take 5! curriculum encourages young people to see the connections between their inner experience and their outer actions and behaviors, and to learn how they can make more mindful and skillful choices ... even in those challenging moments. - Preparing young people to meet the future in their personal lives, and in their lives as engaged citizens requires development of a strong sense of individual identity and self-worth, a sense of purpose, and a sense of agency a belief that I can make a positive difference in my own life, and in the world.